 CIOs and directors of application infrastructure:

-- Plan to invest in new IT skills because many IoT project characteristics (for example, multitier, event-driven architecture, digital twins and endpoint autonomy) will be new for most IT staff.
+• Plan to invest in new IT skills because many IoT solutions characteristics (for example, multitier, event-driven architecture, digital twins and endpoint autonomy) will be new for most IT staff.

-- When implementing IoT projects, consider leveraging an IoT service provider to help fill IT competency and resource gaps
+• When implementing IoT solutions, consider leveraging an IoT service provider to help fill IT competency and resource gaps

 • Identify architects, business process experts and business analysts who will work with business units to clarify business requirements, technical capabilities and the need to scale.